-In most arguments where Melbourne vs. Sydney, Melbourne usually comes out on top.
+In most arguments where Melbourne vs Sydney, Melbourne is usually declared the winner.

 I disagree.
 Here’s why.